marcusradell/reserve/README.md

 Contain all dynamic code in factories/#create-functions so code can be unit tested in isolation.

 # Design patterns
+This project tries to minimize the API surface by not using large frameworks.
+Tools that can be replaced by a small amount of custom code will not be used for the same reason.

+Note:
+- Socket.io does not conform to the above rule due to limitations in my understanding of implementing a websocket server from the net module.
+- RxJS could be replaced by CSP channels written with generators.
+Google suggestion: "kyle simpson csp".

 All components will export a `create` factory function.
 This makes testing easier and lessens the side effects of node modules being singletons.

 Only the root level files (usually `index.js`) `require` modules.
 Child modules get them sent in as arguments to the `create` factory function.